-If you're looking for a top-of-the-line model that will leave your home fluff-free, well we went ahead and found six of them.
+We appreciate that looking for a top-of-the-line pet vacuum isn't going to be easy since they're so many of them all claiming to do the same thing.
+Which is why we've gone ahead and reviewed a few for you, with more on the way - our homes have never been vacuumed so much, on and above the ground.
 Call us overachievers but here we like to deliver, and that's just what we did, right down to the very last detail.
 We've taken into consideration everything from the suction, specialty pet-hair tools, canister capacity, price, and how well each model dealt with the influx of fuzz it sucked up.
 And only the ones that survived our extensive testing made it to our list.

-Continue reading to see our top six best vacuums for pet hair — oh, and if you were looking for just a regular vacuum, go ahead and check out our best vacuum cleaners— there are tons of winners there, too!
+Continue reading to see eight of our best pet hair vacuums (so far) — oh, and if you were looking for just a regular vacuum, go ahead and check out our best vacuum cleaners — there are tons of winners there, too!

-If you have pets and love a Dyson, we highly rate the Ball Animal 2.
+If you have pets, you'll never want to know life again with the Ball Animal 2.
 Its clever brush heads pick up all the hair our furry friends leave behind, without getting tangled up, and the motorized brush bar gets out stubborn dirt from muddy paws.

 All flooring, all debris